-A DBA name (also known as “assumed name”) is not required but if you want to use, you must register the name with the State of Texas as well as the county where your business is located (this will be the county you live in if you’re home based).
+A DBA name (also known as “assumed name”) is not required but if you want to use, you must register the name with the State of Texas.
 DBA names allow you to operate under a different name than what you registered your LLC name as with the State.

 If you’ve already registered a DBA name for your LLC and TREC has issued the license for your LLC, then see this post for steps on registering your DBA name with TREC.
 Otherwise, continue below for instructions on how to setup your DBA name.

-Before sending in any forms, you must first make sure the name you want to use is available with the Secretary of State and with the county clerk’s office in the county that you operate.
+Before sending in any forms, you must first make sure the name you want to use is available with the Secretary of State.

 Choosing a Name

 The DBA name does not have to include the “LLC” in it but must be available for use.
 For example, your actual company name could be “My Company, LLC” and you can register a DBA name like “Texas Agents” as long as no one else is using that name.

 Steps to Register DBA Name With the State of Texas

 For the state registration, go to https://www.sos.state.tx.us/corp/forms_boc.shtml and download form #503.
 When completing the form, use the following as a reference:

 - Assumed Name: this is the DBA name that you want to use

 - Legal Name: this is your actual LLC name.
 Be sure to write out the entire name including the “LLC”